bluefroguk1/empire-dump/content/Wiki/Senate Motions/Construct Thornsong House.md

 ---

 __NOTOC__
 To Construct [[Construct Thornsong House]] to honour the heritage of Healers and apothecaries in [[Therunin]].
 This unique hospital college will allow [[The Empire]] to research new Potions for the first time and create a centre for [[Potion]]-lore in the Empire.
 The title of "Thornsinger", responsible for overseeing and guiding the research, will be appointed annually vs [[Tally of the Votes]].
 The title will have the ability to address Senate to announce their chosen research focus.
 Like other Imperial research functions, there will be an upkeep [[Cost]] - 10 thrones as season.
-This is a unique, limited [[Opportunity]].
+This is a unique, limited Opportunity.
 ## Overview
 * Construct the Thornsong House as detailed in the [[Make a deal]] wind of fortune.
 * Passed